stanams/CodeHunt/README.md

 - [ ] Display filtered products list under appropriate tabs (voted vs. posted)
 - [ ] Update the new user form and the user edit form
 - [ ] Seed database with fake profiles (or ask other students)
-- Style and utilize profiles:
+- Style and utilize profile data:
   - [ ] Make profile page sexy
   - [ ] Display rounded profil pic of voters on `ProductListItem` and `ProductPage`
 - [ ] Bonus: popovers when overing on profile pictures (same components as above)